io-sea/hestia/doc/DeveloperGuide.md

 The extra CMake flag is to use a custom spec file, it should be turned off again if building a binary RPM.

+### Packaging Debug Symbols

+To package Debug symbols Hestia needs to be built with the `RelWithDebInfo` option and also in a build directory with a long path (longer than the eventual installation path).
+The reason for the latter is a limitation in CMake's path substitution approach when splitting symbols from the built binaries.

 ### Packaging on Gitlab

 On the [Pipeline Schedules](https://git.ichec.ie/io-sea-internal/hestia/-/pipeline_schedules), there are three pipelines available that will create a release from the most recent tagged version on master.